-Therapy/Industrial Design Collaborative Project
+Occupational Therapy/Industrial Design Collaborative Project

 Students from the Industrial Design (ID) and Occupational Therapy (OT) programs join talents in a semester-long project to research and develop adaptive devices.
 For people living with disabilities, adaptive tools can help them to participate in the activities that are important to them.
 This annual project provides students with the opportunity to work with real clients who have real needs.
-OT students use their knowledge, evaluation skills, and their understanding of client needs to design a device that will help the client function more easily.
-The collaborative project also teaches both the OT and ID students how to collaborate, meet deadlines, set budgets, choose materials and work with client feedback.
+Students use their knowledge, evaluation skills, and their understanding of client needs to design a device that will help the client function more easily.
+The interprofessional project also teaches both the OT and ID students how to collaborate, meet deadlines, set budgets, choose materials and work with client feedback.

-Each of the student projects meets a specific need for their clients, such as the “Perfect Sweep,” a modified walker that attaches to the vacuum cleaner to support the user while vacuuming.
+Each student project meets a specific need for their clients, such as the “Perfect Sweep,” a modified walker that attaches to the vacuum cleaner to support the user while vacuuming.
 OT student Ashley and ID student Josh developed the product for a client who wanted to help his wife with household chores.
 James, a 57-year old man experienced chronic pain in his neck and back that affected his ability to walk.
 The “Perfect Sweep” supports James’s weight, enabling him to safely maneuver the vacuum in his home while also allowing him the opportunity to conserve energy.

 Some of the devices created include: